10 Best Free Things to Do in San Diego

 4002 Wallace St. San Diego, CA 92110

-For families searching to get a piece of southern California history, spend an afternoon exploring the state's birthplace, better known as Old Town San Diego.
-There are a variety of preserved historic buildings that will take visitors back to when the town was first created in the 1820s.
+For families searching for a piece of southern California or more specifically San Diego history, consider spending an afternoon exploring the state's birthplace, better known as Old Town San Diego.
+There you’ll find a variety of preserved historic buildings that will take visitors back to when the town was first created in the 1820s.

 Old Town also features a haunted history!
 Visitors can take a ghost tour to hear the ghost stories or checkout one of the other most haunted places in San Diego for even more paranormal fun!